Skip to content ↓

 We provided every opportunity to develop children’s confidence and capacity to become successful learners.

-Evidence from the NHS suggests there are 5 steps you can take to help improve your mental health and wellbeing, these are connect, be active, take notice, keep learning and give.
+Evidence from the NHS suggests there are 5 steps you can take to help improve your mental health and wellbeing.
+These are connect, be active, take notice, keep learning and give.

 Early interventions can help reduce both physical and mental health problems.
 If your child is experiencing any level of worry or anxiety, there are lots of things we can put in place to help.
 Please do not hesitate to contact us at school before the worry grows.